deeruttenberg/HalictidClimateModeling/README.md

 This code generates the models, and visualizations, in Figures 2a', 2b', and 2c'.
 All parameters are hard coded, and all behaviors we examined are commented out.

+## PlotClimateData.R and BritishDataAnalysis.R

+This code analyzes the weater data for Figure 4a and 4b respectively.